Idaho Digital Access Workbook

 What are Digital Skills?

 Training related to Digital Literacy or Skills is fundamental.
-The American Library Association’s (ALA) Digital Literacy Task Force defines Digital Literacy as the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills (American Library Association, 2022).
+The American Library Association’s (ALA) Digital Literacy Task Force defines Digital Literacy as the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.

 Getting Started